Planes Mistaken for Stars

-Planes Mistaken for Stars is an American rock band formed in Peoria, Illinois in 1997.
+Planes Mistaken for Stars was an American rock band.
+The group was founded in Peoria, Illinois in 1997 and later relocated to Denver, Colorado in 1999.
 Working with several different labels, they released three studio albums and four EPs before breaking up in 2008.
 While rooted in the post-hardcore and emo scenes of the turn of the century, Planes Mistaken for Stars developed a distinctive musical style strongly influenced by heavy metal and rock and roll.
 Reuniting for live performances in 2010, they went on to release their fourth album Prey in 2016.

 History

 Formation (1997–1999)

 In 1997, lead singer and guitarist Gared O'Donnell started the band with guitarist Matt Bellinger, bassist Aaron Wise and drummer Mike Ricketts.
 Shortly after the band self-released a self-titled EP in 1998, Wise was replaced by Jamie Drier.
 Deep Elm later reissued the EP in August 1999.
-They also released the 7" single "Fucking Fight" on Steve Aoki's Dim Mak Records later that same year.
+They also released the 7" single Fucking Fight on Steve Aoki's Dim Mak Records later that same year.